Entanglement of weighted graphs uncovers transitions in variable-range interacting models: Strategy of disconnecting subgraphs in a WGS

-{\bf Towards qubit number reduction in WGS.} Let us perform a single-qubit projective measurement, $\{M_k^{j}|j=1,2\}$ on the qubit $k$ of the $N$-qubit WGS.
+Let us perform a single-qubit projective measurement $\{M_k^{j}|j=1,2\}$ on the qubit $k$ of the $N$-qubit WGS.
 Therefore, when the outcome $j$ occurs, the normalised output state after tracing out the $k$th qubit can be presented as